 Total operating revenues in 2014 increased \$3.6 million over 2013.
 Increases in service revenue resulted primarily from increases in revenues to provide broadband services.
-The decrease in access revenue is the result of 2013 changes in certain intrastate access charges.
-Facility lease revenue grew \$3.7 million due to additional leasing of fiber backhaul facilities to new and existing customers.
-Other revenue decreased \$0.3 million due to the conclusion of billings for transition services to buyers of Converged Services' properties.
+Carrier access and fiber revenue grew \$2.9 million due to additional leasing of fiber backhaul facilities to new and existing customers, offset by a decrease in revenues as a result of 2013 changes in certain intrastate access charges.
+Other revenue decreased \$0.1 million due in part to the conclusion of billings for transition services to buyers of Converged Services' properties.